mickberber/mcTesting/README.md

 npm install mc-testing

-simple test suite, that needs a lot of work
+Simple test suite, that needs a lot of work

-I don't like the testing suites available so mush that I'm married to any single one.
+I don't like the testing suites available so much

-So to get a better handle on testing.
+So to get a better handle on testing

-I started to write my own.
+I started to write my own

 VICTORY!